Mint199/html/README.md

 # Resources HTML
-You can copy or save the source of this code

 ## Getting Started
 The HTML that is here is made public, so if you want to save or copy the source code this is very permissible.